Tropes A to C | Tropes D to G | Tropes H to Q | Tropes R to Z

 - Jeremy learns some Ukrainian during their road trip across the country.
 While trying to buy food not made of fish, he manages to ask, "Where is you legs" and "I will eat your souvenirs".

 - The Napoleon: At 5'7", Hammond is nearly a foot shorter than Clarkson and is probably the most pugnacious and thrill seeking of the three.
-Despite the short-jokes, is actually a rather average height.
-May and Clarkson (in particular) are just very tall.
+Despite the short-jokes, Hammond's height is actually a rather average height.
+May and Clarkson (in particular) are just very tall in comparison.
 Oddly, this mirrors how Napoleon was roughly average size for his time (and was the same height as Hammond), but his bodyguards were all taller than him.

 - National Stereotypes: All the time, especially employed by Clarkson and May.
 No-one really escapes.
 Some are classic ones while others specifically apply to the kind of cars different countries produce.
 In rough order of how often they are brought up: